Abhipratapsingh123/Attendance_with_face_recognition/README.md

 - Git & GitHub for version control

 ## How to use on your system
-- First, download the source code to your system
+- First, download the source code to your system by cloning the repository
-- Now create a file named ".env" in the main folder and enter your email credentials to implement the email notification service
+- Now create a file named ".env" in the main folder and enter your email credentials to implement the email notification service(optional)
-- Enter "EMAIL_USER=your email id" and "EMAIL_PASSWORD=app password of your email id"
+- Enter "EMAIL_USER=your email id" and "EMAIL_PASSWORD=app password of your email id in the .env file"
 - Now open the terminal in the code editor (VS Code) and type the command "python app.py"
 - It runs the Flask application in the browser; open the localhost link
 - Now on the webpage, enter the unique ID, name, and email address, then press the "Submit User's Info" button
-- The camera will open in this step and take 63 photos, storing them in a new folder named "uploads".
-If the folder is not created and an error appears, then create the "uploads" folder manually
+- The camera will open in this step and take 65 photos, storing them in "uploads" folder.
 - Also, the user's information gets stored in the "users.csv" file located in the "database" folder
-- If an error occurs, you may need to create the "database" folder manually
 - After this, click on the "Register User" button, which trains an LBPH model on the captured photos and stores the model in the "models" folder
 - In the final step, enter the teacher's name and the respective subject, then click on the "Mark Attendance" button.
-The camera will start again and recognize the face trained by the model, storing the attendance records in the "database" folder
+The camera will start again and recognize the face using trained LBPH model, storing the attendance records in the "database" folder
 - You can view and download attendance records from the webpage
+- You can also view the registered users.
+- You can view overall attendance by clicking the "dashboard" button.